 The main municipal taxes paid on real estate per se are a fixed asset tax (kotei shisan zei) and a city planning tax (toshi keikaku zei).
 These are imposed on every owner of real estate, regardless of its purpose.
 Nonetheless, there are limited exemptions for the above-mentioned municipal taxes in certain designated areas where the municipal government is promoting certain industry sectors.

 There is income tax withholding for non-resident individuals and foreign corporations.

 Taxation on Rental Income

-If the lessor is a non-resident individual or foreign corporation, the tenant is required to withhold 20.42% of the rent, payable to the tax authority no later than the tenth day of the month following the date of the payment of the rent.
-Withholding is not required if the tenant is a natural person using the property as a residence for himself or his relatives.
+If the lessor is a non-resident individual or a foreign corporation, the tenant is required to withhold 20.42% of the rent, payable to the tax authority no later than the tenth day of the month following the date of the payment of the rent.
+Withholding is not required if the tenant is a natural person using the property as a residence for themself or their relatives.
 Any amount withheld by the tenant from the rent can be used as a deduction for corporation or income tax.